stharding/function-plotter/README.md

 ![Mandelbrot](img/mand-zoom.png)

-If we transition to 3D mode and tilt the plot a bit we can see the rate at which point were eliminated from the set by their elevation:
+If we transition to 3D mode and tilt the plot a bit we can see the rate at which points were eliminated from the set by their elevation:

 ![Mandelbrot](img/mand-3d-tri.png)